Network-Direction/3dprint/klipper/klipper.md

 </br></br>
 > [!WARNING]
-> A result of this process is the LCD control screen is disabled.
+> A result of this process is the LCD control screen is disabled.</br>
 >
 > Some limited functionality can be restored, but it won't be the same as before.
 >